 On signing the contract, you and the buyer will agree to a settlement date.
 Settlement is commonly six weeks after exchange but this can be varied if both parties agree.
 At settlement the buyer 'settles' their purchase by paying the purchase price, less their deposit.
 If you're using a solicitor, they may meet with the buyer’s solicitor to ensure they have everything needed for the sale to proceed.

-With those five steps out of the way it’s time to put your feet up and congratulate yourself on a job well done – you’ve just successfully sold your house without an agent.
-Hopefully we’ve demystified the sale process for you somewhat but if you’re still confused about anything leave us a comment below or get in touch with us at propertynow.com.au
+With those five steps out of the way it’s time to put your feet up and congratulate yourself on a job well done – you’ve just successfully sold your house without an agent, and you’ve probably saved yourself a lot of commission money.

 Selling via Auction for Real estate southern Australia